Are You Gonna Be My Girl

 "Are You Gonna Be My Girl" is a song by Australian rock band Jet from their 2003 debut album, Get Born.
 It was released as the first single from the album on 18 August 2003 in the United States and on 1 September 2003 in Australia.

 The song peaked at number 20 in Australia and reached the top 20 in Canada, Ireland, New Zealand, and the United Kingdom.
 In the United States, it reached number 29 on the Billboard Hot 100, making it their first top-40 hit and their highest charting single; it also peaked at number three on the Billboard Modern Rock Tracks chart and number seven on the Billboard Mainstream Rock Tracks chart.
 The single has sold 1.3 million copies in the United States since 2012.

+The song was voted number one in the 2003 Triple J Hottest 100.
 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Are You Gonna Be My Girl" was ranked number 38.
+In 2025, the song placed 23 in the Triple J Hottest 100 of Australian Songs.

 Structure

 Written by Nic Cester and Cameron Muncey, the song is often cited for similarities to Iggy Pop's "Lust for Life" (particularly its drum pattern and near-identical guitar riff).
 The band, however, argues that "Are You Gonna Be My Girl" has more in common with 1960s Motown songs, namely "I'm Ready for Love" by Martha and the Vandellas and "You Can't Hurry Love" by the Supremes.
 Nic Cester said he was influenced by the stop-start structure of "My Generation" by the Who, as well as singers like Mick Jagger and Van Morrison who could "speak" verses and choose lyrics based on diction rather than poetry.

-Chris Cester responded to media commentary regarding the similarities, stating in a Jared Story interview that the beat was taken from Motown, referring to a meeting between Pop and himself:
+Chris Cester responded to media commentary regarding the similarities, stating in a 2009 interview that the beat was taken from Motown, referring to a meeting between Pop and himself:

 Background

-Nic Cester said he used to live in a bungalow with only two rooms, a bedroom and a toilet, so he would often sit on the toilet, lid down, and play around on his guitar.
-"Are You Gonna Be My Girl" originated there.
-He wrote it sometime between the ages of 17-19, when one of his main life goals was "trying, unsuccessfully, to shag as many girls as possible!"
-He wrote this song while frustrated about one girl, and the original hook was "She's just like every other girl", but his bandmates thought it was too negative and convinced him to make it more positive.
+Nic Cester wrote an early version of the song sometime between the ages of 17-19.
+The original lyrics were about being rejected by a girl - with the original hook being "She's just like every other girl".
+The song was fleshed out by Cameron Muncey, who also convinced Caster to make the lyrics more positive, so he changed the hook to "Are you gonna be my girl".
 The cough was an accident in the demo, but the producers thought it should be in the final mix.
 Nic refused to fake the cough, so they copied it from the demo and put it in the final mix.